aimanabdollah/TK1114-Computer-Programming/README.md

-# TK1114-Computer-Programming
+# TK1114 Computer Programming - Java 101 Problem Solving Practice
-This repository is about my solution for Programming Lab Work Book for TK1114 Computer Programming
+This repository is about my solution for Programming Lab Work Book Java 101 for TK1114 Computer Programming

 ## Synopsis Course
 This course is intended as a first introduction to programming.
 The course is conducted in such a